JorgWoehl/getOSfont/README.md

 ## Feedback

-Any help in improving and extending the code to other operating systems and/or versions is greatly appreciated!
+Any feedback or help in extending the code to other operating systems/versions is welcome!